wp-plugins/themeloom-widgets/readme.txt

 *	Show Pages Widget" - Shows thumbs/excerpts of child pages of defined parent page.
 *	flickr Widget - Show flickr thumbs
 *	Twitter Widget - show your latest tweets
-*	Facebook Widget - show your facebook page feed
+*	Facebook Widget - show your facebook page feed without slowing your site down and in a responsive way!

 And also adds a powerful shortcode for using the show posts/pages functionality in a post or page.